VanyaBerezhanskyi/Glow_Hockey_2.0/README.md

 https://github.com/user-attachments/assets/c6d2fcbf-8c68-46bb-ba92-e3b29f06d2df

-Сетевая версия мобильной игры Glow Hockey. Для нее был реализован фреймворк Mirror
+The online version of the mobile game Glow Hockey.
+The Mirror framework was implemented for it.